scikit-hep/awkward/docs-sphinx/reference/ak.forms.UnmaskedForm.rst

 ak.forms.UnmaskedForm
 ----------------------

-The form of a :doc:`ak.layout.UnmaskedArray`, which has :doc:`ak.types.OptionType`.
+The form of a :class:`ak.layout.UnmaskedArray`, which has :doc:`ak.types.OptionType`.

-In addition to the properties and methods described in :doc:`ak.forms.Form`, this has the following.
+In addition to the properties and methods described in :class:`ak.forms.Form`, this has the following.

 .. py:class:: UnmaskedForm(content, has_identities=False, parameters=None)